Special rescues help ailing owners find pets' next home

 For Koska, Tyson’s Place took care of extensive dental work for Luna before she was adopted.

 Now, hospices and social workers refer patients to Tyson’s Place.
-Bannik-Brecht is struggling to expand her foster reach.
+Bannink-Albrecht is struggling to expand her foster reach.

 “I just can’t meet the demand for this kind of service, especially when it comes to cats,” she said.
 “In the last two months, I’ve turned away 40 cats that meet our mission just because we don’t have a place to put them.”